How much is liability-only car insurance?

 When to get liability-only car insurance

-• Compare discounts: Insurance companies offer various discounts, so ensuring you are getting all available discounts will help lower your premium.
-Compare the available discounts for each insurance company and look for ones that offer discounts you are qualified to receive.
+• Compare discounts: Compare the available discounts for each insurance company and look for ones that offer the most discounts for you.

-How much liability-only car insurance do I need?
+How much liability-only car insurance do I need by law?

 Almost all states require drivers to carry liability insurance to drive legally.
 The amount of liability required will vary by state.
 Car insurance laws are controlled at the state level.